Písac: Geography

-The town is located in the district of Pisac, province of Calca at the southern end of the Sacred Valley at an altitude of 2972 m, 32 km northeast of Cusco.
-The town straddles the Vilcanota River with most of the settlement on its right bank, where it is laid out in a grid pattern, centred around the Plaza Constitución (formerly the Plaza de Almas).
+The town is located in the district of Pisac, in the province of Calca, at the southern end of the Sacred Valley at an altitude of 2972 m, 32 km northeast of Cusco.
+The town straddles the Vilcanota River, with most of the settlement on its right bank, where it is laid out in a grid pattern, centred around the Plaza Constitución (formerly the Plaza de Almas).
 The Plaza Constitución was for many years dominated by a large pisonay tree until it was destroyed by a 2013 thunderstorm.